OxBryte/goopenly/docs/RESPONSIVE_DESIGN.md

 ## 📱 Overview

-StableStack is now **fully responsive** and optimized for all device sizes, from mobile phones to large desktop screens.
+Openly is now **fully responsive** and optimized for all device sizes, from mobile phones to large desktop screens.

 ---